drawbuildplay/drawbuildplay.github.io/content/blog/diy-herb-garden-planter-box/index.md

 date = "2019-03-23T00:00:00-04:00"
 description = "Its finally Spring, and that means it's time to get planting outside.
-This DIY Herb Garden Planter Box is perfect for hanging over your Deck rails to grow your herbs, or as a DIY vegetable planter box. " keywords = ["garden", "patio", "decor"] title = "DIY Herb Garden Planter Box" slug = "DIY Herb Garden Planter Box"
+This DIY Herb Garden Planter Box is perfect for hanging over your Deck rails to grow your herbs, or as a DIY vegetable planter box. " keywords = ["garden", "patio", "decor"] title = "Transform Your Space with Our DIY Herb Garden Planter Box: Unleash Freshness and Beauty Today!" slug = "DIY Herb Garden Planter Box"

 [[pins]]